 If there is an active region, restrict the following agenda command to the region.
-Otherwise, restrict it to the current subtree2.
+Otherwise, restrict it to the current subtree98.
 After pressing < <, you still need to press the character selecting the command.

 Toggle sticky agenda views.
 By default, Org maintains only a single agenda

 buffer and rebuilds it each time you change the view, to make sure everything

 default by customizing the variable

-org-agenda-sticky).
-With sticky agendas, the
+org-agenda-sticky.
+With sticky

 agendas, the agenda dispatcher will not recreate agenda views from scratch,